actionml/docs.actionml.com/awssetupguide.md

 # AWS AMI Setup Guide: Dev Machine

-Get the [AWS AMI](https://aws.amazon.com/marketplace/pp/B01N310FF0).
-This will step you through creating an instance.
-This guide helps you use the AWS instance.
+PredictionIO is now available on AWS Marketplace(https://aws.amazon.com/marketplace/pp/B01N310FF0).
+This guide will step through how to create an instance and use it.

 Features: